misha-mg/cover-letter-extension/README.md

 Before distributing:

-1. Remove or replace real API keys in `env.js`
+1. Remove or replace real API keys in `src/config/env.js`
 2. Update version number in `manifest.json`
 3. Test thoroughly in different scenarios
 4. Consider adding a backend proxy for API calls

 ## 📝 How It Works

-1. **User Input**: You provide a base cover letter template and job description
+1. **User Input**: You provide a base cover letter template and a job description in the popup (both are auto-saved to `chrome.storage.local`).
-2. **Input Processing**: The extension intelligently truncates inputs to fit token limits
-3. **API Call**: Sends a formatted prompt to OpenAI's API
-4. **AI Generation**: GPT model generates a personalized cover letter
-5. **Output Handling**: Result is displayed, copied to clipboard, and stored locally

-### Token Budget Management

-The extension manages token limits intelligently:
-- Default limit: 8000 characters (~2000 tokens)
-- Job description gets 60% of budget (4800 chars)
-- Template gets 40% of budget (3200 chars)
-- Output is capped at configurable max tokens
+2. **Context Menu / Shortcut**: Background service worker captures selected text, stores `currentOffer`, calls OpenRouter via `CoverAPI.generateCoverLetter`, copies the result to the active tab with `CoverClipboard.copyToTab`, and shows a notification (also opens the popup for visibility).
+3. **Popup Generation**: Clicking Generate in the popup uses the same OpenRouter flow and copies the result to the clipboard.
+4. **Result Handling**: The generated letter is shown in the popup, stored locally (`lastGenerated`), and copied to the clipboard when possible.

 ## 🤝 Contributing